Vidhyambika/PG-Projects/PDF Question-Answer System using RAG/Readme.md

-# PDF Question-Answer System using RAG
+# PDF Chatbot based on RAG using Llama 2

 Chat with your PDF and receive answers to your questions related to the content in the PDF using this Retrieval Augmented Generation (RAG) application